Mosquito (film): Production

-Director Gary Jones originally planned for the film to involve a group of criminals, beginning with a large bank heist and ending with a violent shootout, but this was deemed too expensive.
+Director Gary Jones originally planned for the film to revolve around group of criminals, beginning with a large bank heist and ending with a violent shootout, but this was deemed too expensive.
 The script was subsequently rewritten by Tom Chaney, and the film's original title was Skeeters.
 Upon learning that a film named Skeeter, which had a similar concept about killer mosquitoes, was already recently produced, the title was changed to Blood Fever.
-During post-production, the film was renamed Night Swarm, and was later finally changed to Mosquito.
+During post-production, the film was renamed Nightswarm—appearing as such in the April 1994 issue of Fangoria—before its title was later finally changed to Mosquito.
 The film was shot entirely in Michigan, near the city of Detroit.

 The effects for the film's mosquitoes were created through a mix of stop-motion animation and puppetry, and some shots, such as when the swarm of mosquitoes is shown to be converging on the farmhouse, were generated using traditional cel animation.
 The mosquito that explodes when shot by Earl was a rubber puppet that contained the film crew's leftovers from their lunch break, in order to simulate the insect's internal organs and fluids.
 The film's original special effects artist supposedly left the set during production to smoke cigarettes and never returned.

 The scene in which the RV crashes onto its side was created using a scale model of the vehicle; the spacecraft in the film's opening scene was also a model, and was filmed using a forced perspective technique.
 The most expensive shot in the film was stock footage of a mosquito being born, shown in the opening scene.
 The footage was purchased for $1,500.

 Release

-The film received a brief and limited theatrical release before being distributed on home video.
-The film was released in the VHS and LaserDisc formats, and in 1999 was released on DVD.
+Mosquito was intended to have a wide theatrical release in November 1994 but their distributors, Hemdale Communications, were forced to file for bankruptcy before the release date.
+It was released on home video on May 20, 1995.
+The film was released in the VHS and LaserDisc formats, and in 1999 was released on DVD.This film was released on the DVD by 20th Century Fox Home Entertainment in 2004.
 Copies of the DVD were at one time considered rare, and reached asking prices of $400 on websites like eBay and Amazon.com.
-After its release, the film was often shown on television on the USA Network and on the Sci-Fi Channel.
+After its release, the film was often shown on the USA Network and on the Sci-Fi Channel.
 Synapse Films reissued the film on DVD and released a Blu-ray edition on October 13, 2015 for the film's 20th anniversary.

-The film was nominated for the category of Best Horror Film at the 21st Saturn Awards.